aurollan/Drone_STM32F0/09.PROJECT_TREE/readme.md

 ## Explenation
 ### MCU
-In the `mcu` repository we will setup the microcontroller communication interface.
+In the `mcu` repository we will setup the microcontroller communication interfaces.

 ### SENSORS
 In the `sensors` repository we will translate raw data received to actual